Eastern Namibia - a savannah with acacias and wild animals

 Journey to the North in Khaudum

-After an early breakfast, we head north through the heart of Khadoum National Park to continue exploring this unique area.
-Today, we are in for close encounters with the diverse African wildlife – elephants, giraffes, zebras, buffaloes, and rare antelope species that often gather around the waterholes.
+After an early breakfast, we head north through the heart of Khaudum National Park to continue exploring this unique area.
+Today's journey offers close encounters with the diversity of African wildlife – elephants, giraffes, zebras, buffaloes, and rare species of antelopes, often gathered around waterholes.
 With a bit of luck, we might spot rare predators like the brown hyena or African wild dogs roaming the area.

-In the afternoon, we reach Khaudum Campsite, perched on a beautiful hill overlooking the Khaudum River valley.
-The time before sunset is perfect for relaxing or a short safari around the camp, where once again we can watch animals gathering by the waterholes.
-As evening falls, we gather around the campfire, relish dinner, and share tales of the day, surrounded by the sounds of the nocturnal savannah.
+In the afternoon, we reach Khaudum Campsite, situated on a beautiful hill overlooking the Khaudum River valley.
+The time before sunset is perfect for relaxing or a short safari around the camp, where we can again watch the animals gathering by the waterholes.
+In the evening, we gather around the campfire, enjoy dinner, and share stories from the day, surrounded by the sounds of the nighttime savannah.

 Day 7